 Tangata Manu is a codebase library for use by developers who want to develop wallets and explorers which link to the Cardano blockchain.
 It allows programmers to quickly upload the blockchain into a local database via an API, then keep it up to date.
 This allows projects to be developed which use a copy of the blockchain kept locally and serve it within an application.
 Tangata Manu is open source, download it on git.

 Adrestia is an API.
 It has been developed as a bridge between higher level applications and the blockchain.
 If you are running a Cardano Node and you want to develop software which talks to it, like a wallet, but in fact any application which wants to see and spend ADA, you can install Adrestia and use the toolset to make your life easier.
+If you want to build an exchange, or build links to smart contracts, Adrestia is a great place to start.
 You can download it on git.

 Ouroboros is the much hailed and well researched Delegated Proof Of Stake model used by Cardano to mine transactions.
 The problem faced by all currencies is that everybody wants some, and many are willing to lie and cheat to get them.
 The currency has to find a way to verify that the funds are real and the total amount can't increase.
 Governments do this by having a central bank, which prints the new money and checks up on everybody.
 Bitcoin does it using a Proof Of Work system.
 Here is my simplified Bitcoin walkthough.